oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 "Analysis_ExtractEffects_Shoot_Root" - considers standing biomass stocks of root and shoot separately, while in the "Analysis_ExtractEffects" plant standing biomass stock is considered as one variable (as sum of stocks of root and shoot).

+"check_results" file includes few selected models fitted manually, and compared their results with the results derived by the function "run_model_all_variables".

+"Context_depandancy_Slopes" - tests # Do the plant diversity effects on stocks depend on  trophic contexts?

+# Comparison of slopes of the effect of plant diversity biomass stocks (n=12) between
+#         - trophic groups ("Plants", "Detritus", "Herbivores", "Decomposers","Omnivores", "Carnivores"),
+#         - trophic levels (1st, 2nd, 3rd), and between
+#         - aboveground and belowground subnetworks (AG vs BG: Aboveground, Belowground).
+# An analysis of variance with sequential sum of squares was applied.